AbhiRam0099/assignment2-Ramavaram/README.md

 | Maui | 2 days | 253$ |
 | O'ahu | 1 day | 150$ |
 |Island od Hawai'i| 2 days |200$|

+---

+#### Pithy Quotes

+> The greatest glory in living lies not in never falling, but in rising every time we fall *-Nelson Mandela*

+> Your time is limited, so don't waste it living someone else's life.
+Don't be trapped by dogma – which is living with the results of other people's thinking. *-Steve Jobs*